buildbuddy-io/buildbuddy/docs/enterprise-mac-rbe.md

 ## Updating

 When updating your BuildBuddy Executors, you should restart one executor at a time, waiting for the previous executor to successfully start up before restarting the next.
-This will insure that work in flight is successfully rescheduled to another executor.
+This will ensure that work in flight is successfully rescheduled to another executor.

 You can check that an executor has successfully started by checking that its `readyz` endpoint returns the string `OK`: